jrpotter/notebook/notes/set/index.md

 %%ANKI
 Basic
-Which of the set theory axioms are more accurately described as an axiom schema?
+Which of the set theory axiom(s) are more accurately described as an axiom schema?
-Back: The subset axioms.
+Back: The subset and replacement axioms.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1717368558164-->
 END%%